2shrestha22/widget_scroll/README.md

 # widget_scroll

-A new Flutter package project.
+A flutter package that scrolls list of widgets automatically.
+Can be useful to move list of images at a constant speed.

 ## Getting Started